euro-hpc-pl/SpinGlassEngine.jl/docs/src/params.md

 SearchParameters
 ```

-# Strategy
+# Optimizing boundary MPS
 In the boundary MPS-MPO approach we apply Matrix Product Operator (MPO) to appropriate sites of Matrix Product State (MPS).
 In this context, the absorption of a MPO into a MPS leads to an exponential growth of the bond dimension.
 Hence, a truncation scheme is necessary to mitigate this issue and to keep the bond dimension in a reasonable size.
-Our package offers users the flexibility to choose between three distinct methods for optimizing the boundary MPS used in contracting the tensor network:
+Our package offers users the flexibility to choose between two distinct methods for optimizing the boundary MPS used in contracting the tensor network:
 * `Zipper`
 * `SVDTruncate`.
 `Zipper` method combines a zipper scheme of [Ref.](https://arxiv.org/abs/2310.08533). with the standard variational optimization of the resulting MPS [(see Ref.)](https://arxiv.org/abs/0907.2796)